manuel-uberti/filmsinwords/_posts/2019-12-19-connection.md

 in her way.
 Carol and Therese want, but they cannot.
 They only can if they abandon everything and live among themselves.

-*Carols* explores the discovery of love and the progress of the relationship through senses.
+*Carol* explores the discovery of love and the progress of the relationship through senses.
 The viewer feels the surfaces as if touching them, not because the sound design is great, which it is by the way, but because the grace of the characters’ movements is matched by the delicacy of the camera capturing them.